 For me, knowing that our clients want to have a fundraiser at least 3 months in advance is ideal.
-That gives me time to plan out a strategy for pulling in more people without any scramble when it comes to executing that strategy.
-It gives us time to plan with our clients and get everything absolutely perfect so that they get the most from their charity event.
+That gives me time to plan out a fundraiser marketing strategy without any scramble when we start executing.
+It gives us time to plan with our clients and get everything set up so they get the most from their charity event.

 Because we work with social impact businesses and nonprofits, we get the chance to create content around all the good our clients do in the world.
 A charity event gives us the opportunity to help them get rewarded for it!
 But doing it right means preparing the details, letting people know ahead of time, and leading the right donors to the fundraiser.
 This process starts way before the actual event takes place.

 When we have the date for a client’s fundraising event, we work backward to make sure that the whole donor experience feels unique and simple.
 These are the marketing elements that we typically suggest creating space for in your fundraising calendar.

 There are three types of website content for creating an event.